Lee Michaels, the senior member of the firm, has been practicing law since 1967.

 Lee has been active for many years in his community having previously served as President of the Cayuga County United Way, a member of the Board of the New York State United Way, a member of Hospice of the Finger Lakes, and President of Congregation B'nai Israel.

-He has been associated for over three decades with local athletics and has been a member of Auburn’s Great Race (believed to be the largest team triathlon in the United States) committee for over 35 years.
-He is also an avid swimmer, bicyclist and runner, competing in local triathlons.
+He has been associated for over four decades with local athletics and has been a member of Auburn’s Great Race (believed to be the largest team triathlon in the United States) committee for over 40 years.
+He enjoys swimming, bycyling and gym workouts.

 Lee and his wife, Susan, reside a short distance east of Auburn, near the small picturesque Village of Skaneateles.
 His two daughters, Rebecca Kornet and Emily Michaels Kolle, and five grandchildren, Jack, Rachel and Sam Kornet, Hannah Kolle and Natalie Kolle, all live in the Boston metropolitan area.